 Stormwater credits are available to all Property Owners and can help reduce your stormwater fee up to 50%.
 Residents and businesses can install a green infrastructure technology on their property to manage their stormwater; credits are granted based on the effectiveness and capacity of the technology.
 Schools can also apply for credits for providing classroom instruction on stormwater to students.
 For more information on stormwater credits refer to the Policies and Procedures Manual under the Documents & Resources tab below.
 Also, visit SaveItLancaster.org to learn what you can do in 5 minutes, 5 hours, and 5 days.

 An illicit stormwater discharge is any discharge to a municipal separate storm sewer that is not composed entirely of stormwater.
 Examples of illicit discharges include dumping of motor vehicle fluids, household hazardous wastes, grass clippings, leaf litter, animal wastes, or unauthorized discharges of sewage, industrial waste, restaurant wastes, or any other non-stormwater waste into a municipal separate storm sewer system.
 An illicit discharge may also be illegally piped directly to the water body.
 The results of an illicit stormwater discharge can include high levels of pollutants such as heavy metals, oils, greases, solvents and bacteria that contaminate local water sources.
 Use the complaint form under the Documents & Resources tab below to report any illicit stormwater discharges you have witnessed.

-To send digitally, please download the form, fill it out complete, save it, and email the completed form to: Ruth Hocker, Manager, Bureaus of Stormwater and Wastewater Collections, at firstname.lastname@example.org
+To send digitally, please download the form found in the Documents & Resources tab below, fill it out completely, save it, and email the completed form to: Angela Brackbill, Water Resources Engineer, Stormwater Management Bureau, at email@example.com

 What Can You Do?
 Go to SaveitLancaster.org